lucas-althoff/lucas-althoff.github.io/_pages/about.md

 This is Lucas Althoff's home on the web!

+At present I am working on a doctoral thesis in the research area of Saliency Prediction on 360° Videos, applied technologies like Virtual Reality and Machine Learning are some of the possible interesting applications of my work.

-By now I am full time active in a research project about Editing Technics to Improve Streaming 360 Videos which are related directly to my thesis work.
-Specifically, I am working at 360-degree Videos Saliency Prediction with Deep Learning models.
+I am also working in a research project (PES360)[https://lucas-althoff.github.io/portfolio/pes360] about editing technics to improve 360° videos streaming, which are related directly to my thesis work.

-Please, feel free to get in touch at one of my social medias opened to fruitful collaborations.
+Please refer to my CV, or my socialmedias, if you have interest to make some fruitful colab.
+Get in touch via e-mail for professional and academic proposes, as well as, for research and development collaborations.

 Research Interest
 ======